mrdoob/three.js/threejs/lessons/threejs-shadertoy.md

 Still, let's go over using a Shadertoy shader with three.js.

-This is the default shadertoy shader if you pick "New" on shadertoy.com
+This is the default shadertoy shader if you [pick "New" on shadertoy.com](https://www.shadertoy.com/new), at least as of January 2019.

 ```glsl
 // By iq: https://www.shadertoy.com/user/iq